-Quite a few people have asked me about my martial arts, so I decided to dedicate a section here to provide some info and because they are an important part of my life.
+People have asked me about martial arts I practice, so I decided to dedicate a section here to provide some info and because they are an important part of my life.

 Taiji & Xingyi

 And that is the nature of internal-style martial arts.
 It's the combination of mind and body that produces amazing power, and the observer can only see the body at work.
 So it doesn't look like much from the outside, giving rise to the description of being like an "iron bar wrapped in cotton" which denotes the hidden power behind otherwise simple-looking movements.
 An internal art utilizes both the mind and entire body equally, in harmony.
 Which is why skills like meditation and Chi Gong are important.

 Because of this demanding focus on mental conditioning, it is a much slower and more difficult journey to learn an internal system.
 Tai Chi, for example, generally takes many years to develop fighting skills equal to that of an average external TKD or boxing stylist (assuming they are trained well of course) who has only been training a short time.